Word gap: Educational system studies

 Similarly, Johnson (2015) draws on from Faltis (2006) socialization mismatch hypothesis that the culture of the schooling system that is based around middle to upper class, White, Standardized English principles do not match the language socialization of backgrounds that may not fit into these categories.
 He argues the Language Gap was not a result of vocabulary or literary deficiency in a child, but rather not understanding the language socialization of different cultural backgrounds.
 He drew from a previous linguistic anthropologist Hymes (1972) term of "communicative competence" in that social expectations within a speech community shape the member's use of language.
 Thus, diverse backgrounds in language have a different set of expectations that a member conforms to.
 As language differs, so does the developmental process.
 Johnson (2015) argues the Language Gap is not fair because it does not consider the various ways children use words and create meaning.
 Therefore, it is not the parents at fault leading their children to fall behind, but the school's fault for not accommodating to children's backgrounds.
-Thus, the Language Gap is not a result of a child's capabilities to understand, but a result of how a linear function of language ignores the needs of the various ways to make meaning.
+Thus, the Language Gap is not a result of a child's comprehension, but a result of how a linear function of language ignores the needs of the various meaning-making methods.

-Criticisms
+Criticism

-Hart and Risley's research has been criticised by scholars.
-Paul Nation criticises the methodology, noting that comparing the tokens (words produced) and number of types (number of different words) in unequal samples is not comparing vocabulary sizes.
-This is to say that the high socio-economic status samples naturally had a greater number of word types due to the greater number of tokens, because Hart and Risley extrapolated from tokens to an assumed greater number of types, but did not individually assess the number of types.
+Hart and Risley's research has been criticized by scholars.
+Paul Nation criticizes the methodology, noting that comparing the tokens (words produced) and number of types (number of different words) in unequal samples is not comparing vocabulary sizes.
+This is to say that the high socioeconomic status samples naturally had a greater number of word types due to the greater number of tokens, because Hart and Risley extrapolated from tokens to an assumed greater number of types, but did not individually assess the number of types.
 The vocabulary sizes were cumulative, when it is possible that some new words produced were words that had been learnt in a previous month.
-In fact, Hart and Risley found no major differences in the quality of language produced between the different socio-economic groups.
+In fact, Hart and Risley found no major differences in the quality of language produced between the different socioeconomic groups.

 Other critics theorize that the language and achievement gaps are not a result of the amount of words a child is exposed to, but rather alternative theories suggest it could derive from the disconnect of linguistic practices between home and school.
 Thus, judging academic success and linguistic capabilities from socioeconomic status may ignore bigger societal issues.
 The ongoing word gap discourse can be seen as a modern movement in educational discussion.

 A recent replication of Hart and Risley's study with more participants has found that the "word gap" may be closer to 4 million words, not the oft-cited 30 million words previously proposed.

-Hart and Risley's research has also been criticised for its racial bias, with the majority of the welfare families and working-class families being African American.
+Hart and Risley's research has also been criticized for its racial bias, with the majority of the welfare families and working-class families being African American.
+Morelli et al. (2018) state that families' cultural backgrounds were not considered in Hart and Risley's (2003) research about language development.